Abstract Factory - Design Pattern

 View Answer:

-Why would you want to delegate the responsibility of object construction to others rather than directly calling a constructor function with the new keyword?
+Why would you delegate the responsibility of object construction to others rather than directly calling a constructor with the new keyword?

 View Answer: